 Nevsky potatoes were created in 1976 by breeders at the North-West Research Institute of Agricultural Sciences, known as the Leningrad Research Institute of the Russian Academy of Agricultural Sciences in the present-day.
 It took scientists over six years to develop the variety, and the tubers were created from a cross between veselovskaya and candidate potatoes.
 In 1982, the cultivar was officially listed and approved with the Russian State Register for cultivation in all regions of Russia and quickly became a favored variety across the country.
 Today Nevsky potatoes are still cultivated throughout Russia and are grown in home gardens.
 The tubers are also found throughout Central Asia in local markets.

-Someone shared Nevsky Potatoes using the Specialty Produce app for iPhone and Android.
+People have shared Nevsky Potatoes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.